digitalocean/terraform-provider-digitalocean/docs/data-sources/ssh_keys.md

 * `sort` - (Optional) Sort the results.
   The `sort` block is documented below.

 `filter` supports the following arguments:

 * `key` - (Required) Filter the SSH Keys by this key.
 This may be one of `name`, `public_key`, or `fingerprint`.

+* `values` - (Required) A list of values to match against the key field.
+Only retrieves SSH keys where the key field matches one or more of the values provided here.

 `sort` supports the following arguments: